carmine560/trading-assistant/README.md

 section of the wiki).
 Because a region may contain multiple prices, you must specify the index of the price you want to reference.

+> **Note**: Distinguishing between commas and decimal points can be
+> challenging.
+Use market data and avoid referencing the price limit.

 ``` powershell
 python trading_assistant.py -CB
 python trading_assistant.py -PL